Car insurance falls into three main levels of cover and, as with so many things in life, the more you pay the more you get.

 Although Third Party is the basic level, at Admiral it still comes with a lot of very useful benefits - take a look at The benefits of insuring with Admiral.

-Third Party, Fire and Theft cover
+What does Third Party, Fire and Theft car insurance cover?

 The next step up is Third Party, Fire and Theft.
 With this level we'd still pay out to a Third Party, but also cover you if your car is damaged by fire or theft.
 However, Third Party, Fire and Theft insurance won't pay for any other damage - for example, if you hit a wall, the wall would be covered as long as the policy holder is not the owner, but any damage to your car would not be covered.